Wahoo vs Garmin: which bike computer should you choose?

 Ultimately, whether you consider Garmin or Wahoo to be better will come down to the functionality you desire and where you’re willing to spend your money.

-If you want a computer that will work for long adventures while providing plenty of training tools and data to delve into, Garmin might be the best bet for you.
+If you want a computer that will work for long adventures, while providing plenty of training tools and data to delve into, Garmin might be the best bet for you.

-If training features and long battery life aren’t your first priority and you want a computer that is easy and intuitive to use straight out of the box, then Wahoo provides plenty of value for money.
+If training features and long battery life aren’t your first priority and you want a computer that is easy and intuitive to use straight out of the box, Wahoo provides plenty of value for money.
 You may, however, end up spending more money on a subscription in the future.